aspose-tasks/Aspose.Tasks-Documentation/java/plugins/aspose-tasks-java-for-eclipse-maven/_index.md

 Following are three recommended methods for the successful downloading and installation of Aspose.Tasks Java (Maven) for Eclipse plugin:

 - Drag and drop installation from [Eclipse Marketplace](https://marketplace.eclipse.org/content/asposetasks-java-maven-eclipse) to your Eclipse workspace.
-- Or download the plugin jar from [Downloads](https://asposetasksjavaeclipse.codeplex.com/releases) and copy it into /**dropins** folder of Eclipse installation and restart the IDE.
 - Or goto **Help** > **Install New Software...** > Enter following update site url in **Work with**:
   [http://cdn.aspose.com/marketplace/eclipse/java/maven/aspose-tasks](http://cdn.aspose.com/marketplace/eclipse/java/maven/asposetasks/)
   Then select "Aspose.Tasks Java (Maven) for Eclipse" and **Finish**.
 Accept License Agreement and Install the plugin.